Gorebox-Networks/GetNucleiTemplates/README.md

 The scripts check for the existence of repositories before attempting to clone them to avoid errors.

 For the searchmore.py script, the search terms are currently hard-coded.
 If you want to search for different terms, you will need to modify the script.

+IMPORTANT: This script now asks for your GitHub token in the terminal.
+Make sure to handle it carefully, as this token provides access to your GitHub account.
+Never share it with anyone and don't store it in a publicly accessible location.
+Consider using environment variables or a secure credential management system for storing sensitive information like this.

+You can generate a personal access token on GitHub by following these steps:

+1. In the upper-right corner of any page, click your profile photo, then click Settings.
+2. In the left sidebar, click Developer settings.
+3. In the left sidebar, click Personal access tokens.
+4. Click Generate new token.
+5. Give your token a descriptive name.
+6. Select the scopes you wish to grant to this token.
+To access public repositories, you do not need to check any boxes.
+7. Click Generate token.
+8. Copy the token to your clipboard.
+For security reasons, after you navigate off the page, you will not be able to see the token again.

+If you want to do an unauthenticated search on Github API, just press 'Enter' when requesting for the API token.